Integration of Process Using ERP

 However it is hard to decide the correct cost of ERP execution because it depends on the size and type of organization and the requirements of individual organizations.
 Following are the several cost associated with ERP implementation:

-- Testing Cost: Testing of ERP system to check its integrity with different systems of organization and integration among the different modules of ERP is required for successful implementation.
-Above costs are the direct costs associated with ERP implementation but there are also some indirect costs associated with it as explained below:
+Testing of ERP system to check its integrity with different systems of organization and integration among the different modules of ERP is required for successful implementation.
+Above costs are the direct costs associated with ERP implementation but there are also some indirect costs associated with it as explained below.

 Challenges in ERP Implementation